viktorpenelski/evtconf/README.md

 and/or having a backend should there be a need, will not be part of the initial release, but will definitely be planned for in the future.

-__NOTE2:__ the app is currently branded for a particular event happening on 24th and 25th of March 2018.
+__NOTE2:__ the app is currently "branded" for an organization called GPlay.